Why is technical support over email and not the phone?

 Email and Communities

-We encourage people to use our email support (on products that have them) and our communities (on all products) for this reason.
+We encourage people to use our email support and our communities for this reason.
 When it comes to our communities, many awesome people really enjoy helping out other users, and our technical support staff is in them as well.
 The great thing about the communities (even over our direct email support) is that the more questions are asked, it builds up a repository of solutions that help everyone out.
 Our Discord (Facebook Group to some degree) can all be searched quickly to see if there is already the same question being asked most of the time.
 When there is a question that hasn’t been asked, it will receive a solution and reply, which builds upon the knowledge that is out there.
 This is great for supporting our products and great in general for the 3D printing community as not just product questions are asked and responded to.

 Pitfalls of Phone Support